AgileVentures/av-static-website/source/blog_articles/2017-03-15-show-me-the-code.html.markdown

   end
 ```

-This Elixir method is designed to work with a particular Elixir struct, specifically the Identicon.Image defined above, but there are no instance variables in Elixir so all data comes in from the method arguments and then gets passed out the return statement.
+This Elixir method is designed to work with a particular Elixir struct; specifically the Identicon.Image defined above, but there are no instance variables in Elixir so all data comes in from the method arguments and then gets passed out the return statement.
 I know there's lots of strange new syntax here if you're not familiar with Elixir, in which case I strongly recommend Stephen's course, but the thing I want to focus on here is the the process of assignment from the argument struct to a local method variable:

 ```ex
 %Identicon.Image{hex: hex} = image